-You can see your historical sales in the blue section (or hide it with a checkbox), and the associated forecasts in the red section.
+You can see your historical sales in the blue section, and the associated forecasts in the red section.

 Cells highlighted in red represent forecasts that you have adjusted (different from the forecast baseline).

-Toggling the button below, you can easily switch the display of the table to choose between the baseline forecasts (before your modifications), or your adjusted forecasts.
+Toggling the button below, you can easily switch the display of the table to choose between the SKU Science baseline forecasts (before your modifications), or your adjusted forecasts (the User forecasts).

 Changing forecast values